 - Assisting suicide;

 - Allegations of political or constitutional significance against public figures with a nationally high profile.
-This could include (as am illustration) Members of Parliament, Police and Crime Commissioners or police chief constables, but would not extend to 'tabloid' celebrities with a enerally high media profile.
-The offences alleged will rarely include minor motoring offences and will often relate to the suspect's performance of, or matters connected to, their public duties;
+This could include (as an illustration) Members of Parliament, Police and Crime Commissioners or police chief constables, but would not extend to 'tabloid' celebrities with a generally high media profile.
+Such cases will often relate to the suspect's performance of, or matters connected to, their public duties.
+Minor motoring and other offences may be dealt with on Area but where any case involves an MP or significant local politician, a PCC or chief constable, the CCP should discuss allocation with the relevant DLS.

 - Election offences;

-- Cases against CPS staff except cases relating to minor uncontested motoring offences;
+- Cases against CPS staff except cases relating to minor uncontested motoring offences (this does not include cases where employees are witnesses);

 - National Crime Agency (NCA) Employee Cases except cases relating to minor uncontested motoring offences;